Lab 5: Carbon Cycle Modeling (Introduction)

 The model includes the history of carbon emissions from burning fossils fuels shown in the previous section; it also includes a history of land use changes that impact the carbon cycle.
 These land use changes are broken up into tree burning (that accompanies deforestation) and soil disruption (related to farming); they are then additions to the flow of carbon from the land biota and soil back into the atmosphere.
 These human alterations to the carbon cycle are shown in the model by clicking on the pink graph icons labeled ffb and land use changes on the right side of the model, as shown below.

 As before, the model we will work runs on a browser; here is a link to the model.
-When you follow the link, you should see a screen like this:
+When you follow the link, you should see a screen like this (note the model has changed but the functions are similar):

 This initial model is set up to run from 1880 to 2100.
 Later, we will work with a model that runs farther into the future.